Building Permit for Change of Use

 What Do I Need?

-- The legal description of the property or Property Index Number (PIN)
+- The address of the property or Property Index Number (PIN)

 - Application Form (To expedite the permit process, complete as much of the form as you can before coming to the Permit Facility.)

-- Three (3) plot plans showing the location, dimensions and setbacks of all structures, proposed and existing.
-A Health Department approval stamp is required on all plot plans if property is served by a septic system (Individual Sewage Disposal (ISD) system).
+- Three (3) site plans showing the location, dimensions and setbacks of all structures, proposed and existing.

 - Health Department approval regarding the location and size of well (If applicable).